ComplexSecurity/knowledge-base/docs/tools.md

 # Tools

-For information about various protocols including things like SSH, FTP, IMAP, SMB and many more.
+For information about various tools used in cyber security including common tools like Burp Suite, Nmap, Gobuster, and Aircrack-ng.

 <img src="../assets/images/hackcat.gif" width="800">